ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 ];
 ```

+Search the  documentation at [/api-reference/assistants/object](https://platform.openai.com/docs/api-reference/assistants/object).
+Inside the `parameters` section says:

+> To describe a function that accepts no parameters, provide the value `{"type": "object", "properties": {}}` which is what we are doing here for `getLocation()`.

 ## Setting up the messages array

 We also need to define a `messages` array.
 This will keep track of all of the messages back and forth between our app and OpenAI.